manumonti/taco-composedb/README.md

 # TACo with ComposeDB: Message Board Application

+> [!IMPORTANT]
+> Ceramic's protocol network is offline, so this demo is not working anymore.

 This simple browser-based messaging application illustrates how to integrate TACo's encrypt/decrypt API and predicate access to private data on prespecified on-chain conditions – all while storing the encrypted data on ComposeDB.

 Note that this demo is based on a fork of ceramicstudio’s lit-composedb repo, with the TACo library replacing LIT.
 This demonstrates that developers who have already integrated LIT’s permissioned service can easily substitute it for TACo’s decentralized access control plugin.